malallo/language_project/README.md

 ## Compile script

-- Will need to compile sort.cpp, dna.cpp, and main.cpp
+- Will need to compile main.cpp
 - Will need a flag to skip compilation of main.cpp, and only produce an object file.